-The basic science research laboratories on the Rochester campus are located in the Guggenheim, Medical Science Building, and Saint Mary's Hospital buildings while the clinical laboratories are located in the Mayo building, the Saint Mary's Hospital buildings and in the Charlton building.
+The basic science research laboratories on the Rochester campus are located in the Guggenheim, Medical Science Building, and Mayo Clinic Hospital, Saint Marys Campus buildings while the clinical laboratories are located in the Mayo building, the Mayo Clinic Hospital, Saint Marys Campus buildings and in the Charlton building.

 Over 100 original research articles have been published with two or more authors being current members of ENSP, a testament to the strength and breadth of enteric neuroscience-based research at Mayo and to the collaborative nature of the research effort.